Simplifying Sign-In for AWS Managed Services with OneLogin, AWS Single Sign-On, and AWS IAM

 AMG is a fully managed service based on Grafana, a popular open source tool that allows you to query, visualize, alert on, and understand your metrics no matter where they are stored.

 Integrating OneLogin to single sign-on into AMG using AWS SSO lets users without access to the AWS Management Console access an AMG environment.
-It gives users a unique login URL they can use for direct access into AMG dashboards, where they can monitor and query data from various sources, including Amazon CloudWatch, Amazon OpenSearch Service (successor to Amazon Elasticsearch Service), and Amazon Timestream.
+It gives users a unique login URL they can use for direct access into AMG dashboards, where they can monitor and query data from various sources, including Amazon CloudWatch, Amazon OpenSearch Service, and Amazon Timestream.

 After a one-time setup to establish the SAML 2.0 trust, you can continue to manage users and groups using your existing IdP, which can be seamlessly synchronized with AWS SSO by using SCIM.
 This blog post demonstrates how to implement this integration.